mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-platform.md

 ### 2.6 What Is the Cloud Portal? {#cloud-portal}

 The [Cloud Portal](../app-capabilities/mendix-cloud-features#cloud-portal) enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
 The Cloud Portal is the interface to the deployment services layer in the platform.
-Mendix also offers a Cloud Portal for deploying to [SAP Cloud](../app-capabilities/strategic-partner-cloud#running-sap-cloud) and [IBM Cloud](../app-capabilities/strategic-partner-cloud#ibm-cloud).
+Mendix also offers a Cloud Portal for deploying to the [SAP Cloud Platform](../app-capabilities/strategic-partner-cloud#running-sap-cloud) and [IBM Cloud](../app-capabilities/strategic-partner-cloud#ibm-cloud).

 ### 2.7 What Is the Mendix App Store? {#app-store}